The-Marcy-Lab-School/swe-1-3-node-modules/README.md

 # Bonus: Review! ...and maybe nodemon
 It's day 1, so use this time to get ahead!
 This week we're going to review variables, data types, functions, string manipulation, and flow control.
 You learned all about these in the pre work, so go over your notes.
 Also you can take this time to experiment with Jest's watchAll mode with the npm `test:w` script.

 If you *really* want something to do other than review JS, you can check out this [article on nodemon](https://www.geeksforgeeks.org/node-js-nodemon-module/).
 Nodemon (sounds like pokemon) automatically reruns files when they get saved.
 It's super handy.
+Also, tests will form the backbone of our assignments, so watch this video about [getting started with Jest tests](https://www.youtube.com/watch?v=FgnxcUQ5vho).
+Note, that is all about _writing_ tests, but all you'll need to do is _read_ tests, so just focus on understanding the ideas, more than the exact syntax.